exercism/website-copy/tracks/python/exercises/grade_school/mentoring.md

 increases the runtime of the other two methods, and should be discouraged.

+I have just seen two solutions that create a dictionary to map names to grades.
+There is no need to store this mapping, and it should be discouraged.
+If they want to store (name, grade) pairs, they could use a list of pairs.

 #### List Comprehension

 The roster() method is a natural place for a list comprehension.